Welcome to the new Monthly Community Roundup category.

 There are a lot of helpful and engaging discussions that takes place on the forum and we’d hate for anyone to miss out on them.
 That’s why we bring you a round up of the best content from across the forum, so you don’t miss a beat and you are kept abreast of information that can help you.

-This month we’ve seen the forum grow even bigger and we are pleased to welcome @Net1, @Kelly73, @Carmen, @Bill8 and @janeyork to the community .
-I hope that you’ve all received the help and support that you were looking for and please don’t be a stranger, we are here to help in anyway we can.
+This month we’ve welcomed a slew of new members including @dbevan79, @Seznip, @KevKew,@Milliesmum and @saddlerdave to the community .
+The Parkinson’s UK forum is a place for all people affected by Parkinson’s to gain the support from other people who know exactly what you’re going through.
+We hope you receive help and support that you are looking for and please don’t be a stranger, we are here to help in anyway we can.
 For those who haven’t done so already, please take the time to say “hello!”

-Are you a member of Team Parkinson’s?
-We believe that people with Parkinson’s deserve better which is why we need our forum community to join our membership and unite with like-minded people, all fighting for the same goal - to boost understanding of the condition and find a cure.
-Don’t forget to join HERE.
+Still on the fence about joining Team Parkinson’s?
+Together, we can transform life for people affected by Parkinson’s.
+Join our membership and unite with like-minded people, all fighting for the same goal – to boost understanding of the condition and find a cure.